-Just about everyone should be wearing sunscreen! (except babies under the age of 6 months)
+Just about everyone should be wearing sunscreen! (except for babies under the age of 6 months)

-This is the one step in your daily routine you should never skip so we think you should know all the things about ! #sunscreen
+This is the one step in your daily routine you should never skip, so we think you should know all the things about it! #sunscreen

 Myth 1: Sunscreen causes cancer.